Battery Guide

 Most emergency lighting batteries use one of the following chemistries:

-Common in modern emergency lighting fittings and often used as a replacement for NiCd batteries.
+Nickel Metal Hydride batteries are common in modern fittings and often used as a replacement for NiCd batteries.

 Always match the battery chemistry unless the manufacturer specifically approves an alternative.